People Dig the Long Ball…

 Today’s sales tech stack is creating hyper-efficiencies, but it’s not translating into hyper-effectiveness.
 Despite an avalanche of new technologies arriving every day, new sales methodologies being conjured up, and one-stop magic bullet solutions guaranteed to cure your sales woes, quota attainment numbers continue to fall or remain relatively flat year after year, win rates are flat, and sales leaders consider their teams to be less effective than they were five years ago[i].
 Why?

 If we look at where the vast majority of time, energy, and money is being spent in developing technological solutions to sales issues, it’s focused on top-of-the-funnel activities: Who should I sell to?
 How do I find them?
-How do I engage with them?
+What’s the best way to engage with them?
 How do I engage with them economically (i.e. virtually)?
-Three of the top four technology categories address the beginning of the sales motion, and one (E-Signatures) is creating hyper-efficiencies at the very tail end of a sale.
+Three of the top four technology categories in the sales tech stack address the beginning of the sales motion, and one (E-Signatures) is creating hyper-efficiencies at the very tail end of a sale.
 Thanks to Nancy Nardin of Smart Selling Tools for sharing this data:

 How We Got Here